getsentry/sentry-javascript/docs/triaging.md

 When you start looking into an issue, you may assign the issue to yourself.
 This indicates to other colleagues that somebody else is already looking into the issue.
 Generally speaking, the first person to assign themselves/answer in the issue is considered the owner of this triaging issue, and other colleagues will generally not look into this issue anymore unless prompted.
 Still, if you stumble upon an issue and you feel like you have something productive to add to the conversation, feel empowered to also comment on issues owned by somebody else.
 Make sure to follow up on issues you started to triage, and/or pull in other colleagues as needed.

+If a team member is out of office, make sure that issues this person started to triage continue to receive attention.

 You can and should also move issues through the project board.
-You can set the status to "Backlog" (may be done at some point), "Todo" (should be done), "In Progress" (I am working on this), "In Review" (PR is open), or "Done".
+You can set the status to:

+- `Backlog`: May be done at some point
+- `Todo`: Should be done, feel free to pick up this issue any time
+- `In Progress`: This is being worked on
+- `In Review`: PR is open
+- `Done`

 This helps have an overview of what is actively being worked on at any given time.

 ### (Sentry Employees) How much time should be spent triaging?